What’s The Difference Between SFX And Prosthetic Makeup?

 Special effects makeup is the term used for the team who are applying the pre-made prosthetics or smaller on-skin effects.
 This type of makeup can include creating the appearance of things like wounds, scars and wrinkles for ageing effects applied directly onto the skin.

 Example of SFX to create the appearance of a scarred eye

-The products and materials used will vary depending on the desired effect you are looking for, whether it’s small changes to the actor’s features, or creating an entirely new character.
+The products and materials used will vary depending on the desired effect you are looking for, whether it’s small changes to the actor’s features, visual effects or creating an entirely new character.

 For prosthetics looks, the artist will sculpt, make moulds, pre-colour appliances and apply them.
 So sculpting, moulding and painting are essential skills for this craft.

 - Application and removal

 Special effects makeup artists learn the intricate processes required to make, apply and remove special makeup effects.
 Bald caps are often used to create a blank canvas for the pieces to go on as well as form part of the makeup themselves so knowing how to apply bald caps is important.

 Students applying a bald cap for a prosthetics look

 - Adding colour and detail

 With both prosthetic and special effects makeup, they need to blend seamlessly into the skin and have realistic details.
 So being able to add colour and detail on top of those silicone, latex or gelatine appliances is essential.